WeblateOrg/weblate/docs/admin/upgrade.rst

 Always check :ref:`version-specific-instructions` before upgrading.
-Either follow the instructions for each new version, or go with the less tested option of upgrading accross multiple releases by following all the instructions for them at once.
+Either follow the instructions for each new version, or go with the less tested option of upgrading across multiple releases by following all the instructions for them at once.

 .. note::